harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 description: "It’s encouraging to see folks declaring their work *AI free* or *human-generated*, in some form or another."
 ---

-It’s encouraging to see folks declaring their work *AI free* or *human-generated*, in some form or another.
+It’s encouraging to see folks declaring their work *AI-free* or *human-generated*, in some form or another.

-Jared White has pledged that [everything his web design studio creates will be 100% AI free](https://www.whitefusion.studio/#stop-publicizing-progress-without-committing-to-ethics) going forward:
+Jared White has pledged that [everything his web design studio creates will be 100% AI-free](https://www.whitefusion.studio/#stop-publicizing-progress-without-committing-to-ethics) going forward:

 > **Our pledge to you in 2024 and beyond:** 100% ==AI-free== productions.
 All the solutions we provide are of the finest ==human-grade quality==.
 We’re not afraid of _progress_!
 But we’re not buying the _bullshit_.
 Read more about our [AI Ethical Framework](https://www.whitefusion.studio/ai-ethics) we’ve laid out which presents the minimum threshold required for us to evaluate any “generative AI” toolchain.